 Corporations:

-• sharing directors and management, addresses, emails, phone numbers and financial infrastructure with other entities in their networks
+• share directors and management, addresses, emails, phone numbers and financial infrastructure with other entities in their networks

-• using aliases and transliteration of company names;
+• using aliases and using alternate spellings or versions of company names

-• using third-country nationals in corporate ownership structures; or
+• using third-country nationals in corporate ownership structures

-• registering in jurisdictions with opaque corporate registers where information on ultimate beneficial ownership is not easily accessible
+• registering in jurisdictions with opaque corporate registers where information on ultimate beneficial ownership isn’t easily accessible.

 Actions and controls